Best Sony soundbars 2024: recommendations direct from our home cinema reviewers

 How to choose the best Sony soundbar for you

-Sony offers a decent choice of budget, mid-range and premium soundbar options, including some that integrate well with the firm's newer Bravia TVs, but there’s more than just money to think about when choosing the right one for you.
+Sony offers a wide selection of different soundbars ranging from budget options to higher-end models, including some that integrate well with newer Bravia TVs.
+However, there’s more than just money to think about when choosing the right bar for you.

-For starters, you really need to consider where your soundbar is going to live.
-Is there space for it to sit under your TV?
-If not, is there a suitable slot for it in your TV unit?
+Firstly, you need to consider where your soundbar is going to be placed.
+Make sure you consider whether there is space for it to sit under your TV, and if not, is there a suitable slot for it in your TV unit?
 (Although bear in mind that this isn’t an option if you want one that fires some of the sounds upwards to mimic overhead speakers as the drivers will be blocked.)
-If your TV is mounted on the wall, you might want to consider doing the same with the soundbar.
+Another option for those with wall-mounted TVs would be to mount the soundbar similarly.

-Most of Sony's soundbars use its S-Force Pro Front Surround wizardry to create a virtual surround-sound effect.
-More expensive models add features such as 4K and HDR passthrough, more convincing vertical effects, cutting-edge gaming features, Chromecast for wireless streaming, and voice controls.
-If you want the most immersive experience, choose one that supports Dolby Atmos and DTS:X – multi-directional sound formats that aim to recreate a cinema-style 3D audio experience.
+Most of Sony's soundbars use its S-Force Pro Front Surround technology to virtually create the effect of surround sound.
+More expensive models also add features such as 4K and HDR passthrough, more impressive vertical effects, cutting-edge gaming features, Chromecast for wireless streaming, and voice controls.
+If you are looking for a soundbar that produces the most immersive experience, make sure you choose one that supports Dolby Atmos and DTS:X – multi-directional sound formats that aim to recreate a cinema-style 3D audio experience.

-It’s also important to think about how many HDMI ports you’re going to need.
-Are there enough for your TV, games console, etc?
+It’s also important to think about how many HDMI ports you will require.
+Be sure to choose a model that offers enough for your TV, games console, Blu-Ray player, or any other media devices.
 If you think you might also use the soundbar to listen to music, it’s worth checking that your preferred streaming service (Spotify Connect, Tidal, Deezer, etc) is supported.

-Once you've decided on a Sony soundbar that meets your needs, you can take a look at how to set up a soundbar.
+Once you've decided on the soundbar that meets your needs, you can take a look at our guide on how to set it up.

 How we test Sony soundbars